 The Commander interface allows only details view for both panels.

-At some files you can see special overlay image on their icon.
-There are tree types:
+At some files you can see a special overlay image on their icon.
+There are four types:

 Some files are rendered in gray color.
 It denotes hidden file, i.e. the file that should not be generally visible to user.
 Thus WinSCP by default does not show such files.
 You can display them using Show hidden files on Panels page of Preferences dialog.
-If some files are hidden, their number is indicated on status bar.
-Note that with FTP protocol some servers do not list hidden files when
+If some files are hidden, their number is indicated on status bar (clicking that display also shows them).

 - mod_dav Apache module only.Back